SergeyTeplyakov/ErrorProne.NET/ReadMe.md

 ```

 ### Suspicious exception observation
 Another common mistake that can significantly complicate production postmortem is related to incorrect observation of the exception.
-Catching `System.Exception` considered harmful because it can leave system in unpredictable state, but even when base exception is cought it is very important that full exception object (including stack trace and inner exception) is observed.
+Catching `System.Exception` considered harmful because it can leave system in unpredictable state, but even when base exception is caught it is very important that full exception object (including stack trace and inner exception) is observed.

 Consider following case: